Global Entrepreneurship Week 2013 took place in Israel during the 17-24 of November 2013.

 Thanks to the Entrepreneurs

-Every lecturer received a thank you letter at the end of their lecture.
+Every lecturer received a thank you letter.

 The week was organized and coordinated by Orly Maimon, the school's Entrepreneurship Coordinator.

 The Guest Entrepreneurs at Yad Mordechai School in Bat Yam: